Bikini variants: Tankini

 The tankini is a swimsuit combining a tank top, mostly made of spandex-and-cotton or Lycra-and-nylon, and a bikini bottom introduced in the late 1990s.
 According to author William Safire, "The most recent evolution of the -kini family is the tankini, a cropped tank top supported by spaghetti-like strings."
 The tankini is distinguished from the classic bikini by the difference in tops, the top of the tankini essentially being a tank top.
 The tankini top extends downward to somewhere between just above the navel and the top of the hips.
 The word is a neologism combining the tank of tank top with the end of the word bikini.
 This go-between nature of tankini has rendered its name to things ranging from a lemonade-based martini (Tankini Martini) to server architecture (Tankini HipThread).
-This type of swimwear is considered by some to provide modesty closer to that of a one piece suit but with the convenience of a two piece suit, such as not needing to remove the entire suit in order to use a lavatory.
+This type of swimwear is considered by some to provide modesty closer to that of a one-piece suit but with the convenience of a two-piece suit, such as not needing to remove the entire suit in order to use a lavatory.

-Designer Anne Cole, described as a godmother of swimwear in the USA, was originator of this style.
+Designer Anne Cole, described as a godmother of swimwear in the US, was originator of this style.
 She scored what would be her biggest hit in 1998 when her label introduced the tankini.
 A two-piece suit with a top half that covered more of the wearer's torso than a standard bikini top, the suit was an instant hit with customers.
 Variations of the tankini, made of spandex-and-cotton or Lycra-and-nylon, have been named camkini, with spaghetti straps instead of tank-shaped straps over a bikini bottom, and even bandeaukini, with a bandeau worn as the top.
 Tankinis come in a variety of styles, colors and shapes, some include features such as integrated push-up bras.
 It is particularly popular as children's beachwear, and athletic outfit good enough for a triathlon.
 According to Katherine Betts, Vogue's fashion-news director, this amphibious sportswear for sand or sea lets the user go rafting, playing volleyball and swimming without worrying about losing their top.